 I have spent the last three years carrying my camera through the smoky, cramped corridors of the acclaimed “best izakaya” Singapore has.
 I’ve tried all of these spots, spending countless nights waiting for the perfect light to hit a charcoal grill or a cold glass of sake.
 In my experience, a great izakaya is not just about the food.
 It is about the rhythm of the service, the smoky aromas rising from the coals, and the way the room feels after a long day of work.

-Capturing The Best Izakayas in Singapore
+Capturing The Best Izakayas Singapore Treasures

 I built this list because people always ask me where they should go for that authentic izakaya experience, serving traditional izakaya cuisine with fresh sashimi, grilled skewers, and an extensive menu of small plates.
 I want to share the places where the atmosphere, the hands of the chefs, and the food all come together perfectly.
-Here are my top ten spots.

-Shukuu Izakaya & Sake Bar – Friendly Traditional Izakaya with Lively Atmosphere
+1. Shukuu Izakaya & Sake Bar – Friendly Traditional Izakaya with Lively Atmosphere

 Nearest MRT: Telok Ayer or Tanjong Pagar (under 5 minutes’ walk)